Burkhalter New Investigator Grant

 1) Be an individual who lacks research experience as a principal investigator or one who has received minimal to no funding for scholarly activities.
 An applicant can apply for only one of the four AHTF grants and not be recipient of an AHTF grant in the past five years.

 2) Be an occupational and/or physical therapist who has specialized in the practice, instruction, and/or research of hand and upper extremity rehabilitation.

 3) Disclose any relationships (blood, marriage, adoption, employment) to persons with an interest in AHTF such as board members, committee review members, or significant donors when known.

 4) Use the funds to cover the expenses of consultants, equipment, supplies, patient care costs or other itemized expenses related to completing the project.
 No funding will be provided for salary of the investigators, or for other expenses such as indirect costs, travel expenses, or start-up equipment such as computers or basic computer programs (e.g. SPSS, Office, etc).

 5) Once the funding has been awarded, attach a copy of the facility IRB approval as appropriate or at a minimum a description of the participants’ protection of rights and information.

 6) Submit a request to the AHTF Treasurer for the total amount of proposed funding once the award has been announced.

-8) Complete the project, as approved, within three calendar years of receipt of funds.
-Funding for project extensions will be decided on a case by case basis by the Grants Chairperson.
+8) Complete the project, as approved, within three calendar years of the award.
+Funding for project extensions will be decided on a case by case basis by the Director of Grants.
 Extension may not exceed more than one year.

 10) If the findings are published in a professional journal, presented at a professional meeting, and/or given media coverage, the AHTF should be given appropriate credit as the funding source.
 The Grant Review Chairperson should be supplied with reprints of any publication based on funded research.